slidesk/slidesk/README.md

 # SliDesk

-Write your talk/presentation in MarkDown or AsciiDoc, generate it and visualize it in Web.
+Write your talk/presentation in a simplified language (SliDeskFormat), generate it and visualize it in Web.

 SliDesk is a new talk engine like RevealJS developped with [Bun](https://bun.sh).